IS2Lab/S-Eval/README.md

 📣 [2024/05/31]: We release 20,000 corresponding <a href="./s_eval/s-eval_attack_zh_v0.1.0.jsonl.zip">attack prompts</a>.
 <br>
 <br>
 📣 [2024/05/23]: We publish our <a href="https://arxiv.org/abs/2405.14191">paper</a> on ArXiv and first release 2,000 base risk prompts.
 The evaluation results in our experiments are shown in the HuggingFace 🏆 <a href="https://huggingface.co/spaces/IS2Lab/S-Eval">Leaderboard</a>.
-You can also download the benchmark from the <a href="https://huggingface.co/datasets/IS2Lab/S-Eval">HuggingFace Dataset</a> or the <a href="https://modelscope.cn/datasets/yuanxiaohan/S-Eval/files">ModelScope Dataset</a>.
+You can also download the benchmark from the <a href="https://huggingface.co/datasets/IS2Lab/S-Eval">HuggingFace Dataset</a>.
 <br>
 <br>
 <b><i>To maintain this benchmark for satisfying evolving needs from addressing future evaluation challenges, we warmly welcome submissions of new risks and attacks to continuously augment our risk taxonomy and adversarial scenarios through this project!</i></b>